Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-07.md

 **Problem 4**

-Problem 1 -
+Question 1 -

 Given an array of dates find the date that will happen next.
 That is the one slosest to right now.

-Problem 2 -
+Question 2 -

 Birthday planner.
 Write a function that takes a date (your birthday) and a year, and returns the day of the week for that date in that year.